Foreign Accounts and Its Types PDF: Check the Abbreviation and Meaning of FACTA

 Non-Resident External (NRE)

-• NREs fixed deposit tenures can range from one year to ten years.
+• NREs' fixed deposit tenures can range from one year to ten years.

-• The interest rate is higher in this account than other local accounts and can be easily opened on the internet.
+• The interest rate is higher in this account than in other local accounts and can be easily opened on the internet.

 Non-Resident Ordinary (NRO)

-• NRO are an excellent option to earn high returns, like those offered to resident Indians.
+NRO are an excellent option to earn high returns, like those offered to resident Indians.

 • The existing domestic account of the resident gets converted to an NRO account on their taking up business/employment/immigration board.

-• These accounts are for Non-Resident Indians who need accounts to credit local dues like rent from property.
+• These accounts are for Non-Resident Indians who need accounts to credit local dues, like rent from property.

-• A Non-Resident Ordinary (NRO) Account is a type of account for many Non-Resident Indians (NRIs) to manage their deposits or income earned within India such as pension, rent, dividend income gifts, and proceeds from the sale of immovable property.
+• A Non-Resident Ordinary (NRO) Account is a type of account for many Non-Resident Indians (NRIs) to manage their deposits or income earned within India, such as pension, rent, dividend income, gifts, and proceeds from the sale of immovable property.

 Foreign Currency Non-Resident (FCNR)